 The obligation inherent in full-time service is difficult to define since, in academic life, it means far more than a stated number of hours per week.
 In a context where faculty members have substantial freedom in arranging their professional lives, it implies a controlling interest, loyalty, and first responsibility to the Institute.
-Individuals who hold full-time academic appointments at MIT are expected to devote the bulk of their professional energies and time to fulfilling the Institute's mission.
+Individuals who hold full-time academic appointments at MIT are expected to devote the bulk of their professional energies and time to fulfilling the Institute's mission and their institutional responsibilities.
 This obligation, therefore, must remain loosely defined, depending upon principle rather than formula.
-When it has been necessary for practical reasons to be more specific, the Institute has generally granted full-time members of the Faculty the privilege of devoting an average of about one day per week to their outside professional activities during the academic year and when receiving summer compensation.
+To accurately reflect the variability of academic responsibilities and the demands of institutional service, MIT expresses this allowance as a percentage of time, specifically, up to 20% of institutional time, rather than a fixed number of days.
+This framework enables faculty to engage in outside professional activities in a manner consistent with their primary commitment to the Institute, while accommodating the dynamic nature of their academic obligations.

 Faculty should not enter into contracts with outside parties to develop teaching materials that would constrain teaching or scholarly responsibilities at MIT, including specifically the use of their work in research or teaching at the Institute.